 “… each other’s sentences?
 Did you expect otherwise, even with the corp’s silence on this subject?
 You expected to have an exact copy of yourself who thinks differently from yourself?
 You obviously hadn’t thought ….”

 “… would be this noisy inside our heads.
 I know.
-Of course I know.”
+Now I know.”

-Static in my head.
+Static in my heads.
 We struggled to get our thoughts str8.
 But when the static died I resumed with:

-“Let me ask about all that hostility last night in your underpsych when you were shagging Lesbia.
+“Let me ask about all that hostility last night in your underpsych when you were shagging 8V.
 Was that from you?
 Or from me?”

 “From me.
 And you.
 From you because of what she’d done to your life but you never admitted it to yourself.
 Personally, I h8 her.
 She summoned me into a 1-year existence on a mere whim.
 So now I’m doomed to be nothing but a sex toy for a shallow fool.
 A beautiful fool, but a fool nonetheless.
 In my situation wouldn’t you …”